vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/env-automation/Journal.md

 # VPC Settings

-These are the VPC Settings Andrew listed based in Tim's video for the cloud enviroment in AWS.
+These are the VPC Settings Andrew listed based in Tim's video for the cloud environment in AWS.
 I need to change the original CIDR block as I already have a VPC with that range:

 - VPC IPv4 CIDR Block: 10.200.124.0/24
 - Ipv6 CIDR Block: No